cosimameyer/overviewR/README.md

 easy to visualize the time and scope conditions as well as theoretical assumptions with examples from the data set.
-The function `overview_print` converts this output of both `overview_tab` and `overview_crosstab` into TeX code and/or directly into a .tex file.
+The function `overview_print` converts this output of both `overview_tab` and `overview_crosstab` into LaTeX code and/or directly into a .tex file.

 The output of `overview_tab` and `overview_crosstab` are also compatible with other packages such as